Tikamin557/Ts-Core/docs/ModderGuide_WarpServices.md

 The following example performs the same warp using **TsCoreMagicWarp**.

+Clicking the fountain plays Stardew Valley's magic warp effect before warping the player to the farmhouse entrance.

-After arriving at the farmhouse entrance, the player will automatically face **down**.
+After arriving, the player automatically faces **down**.

 ```json
 {